rak-n-rok/Krake/docs/user/configuration.rst

 --------------------------------

 authentication
     This section defines the method for authenticating users that connect to the API.
-Two methods are available: keystone_ and static_.
+    Three methods are available: keystone_, keycloak_ and static_.
 A user not recognized can still send request if anonymous_ are allowed.

     allow_anonymous (boolean), default: ``false``
         .. _anonymous: